EnvGen/mix_assembly_pipeline/README.md

 			        },
 			"uniprot": {
 			            "uniprot_db_type":"UniRef90", #.
 Always provide an Uniprot database.
 See mmseqs2 manual for more Uniprot databases (https://mmseqs.com/latest/userguide.pdf)
-			            "by_chuncks": True,  #Options: True, False.
+			            "by_chuncks": False,  #Options: True, False.
 If True, it splits the taxonomy database into Kindoms to reduce the RAM requirements
 			            },
 			"mmseqs_taxonomy_params":"--tax-lineage 1 -v 1 --report-mode 1 --min-seq-id 0.7",
 			"extra_mmseqs_taxonomy_params_Virus": "--orf-filter 1", # Set the value to 0 if the input nucleotide sequence is short.
 This setting is only effective when the option ["uniprot"]["by_chunks"] is enabled and applies specifically to the Virus taxonomy database.